AngeloKai/ml-for-web/README.md

 As previously stated, systemic support for Machine Learning programs should aim for allowing programs to have the least memory needed, provide most performance support, and preferably ease developer pain in importing their trained model to the web.
 Mainstream machine learning frameworks usually can produce models in C++ format.
 Given the above three goals, WebAssembly seems like a fitting solution for ML.

 However, the current WebAseembly design do have a few shortcomings when it comes to being applied to ML.
 First of all, WebAseembly does not have GPU support, a well-known performance accelerator for ML.
 Second, Bottlenecks brought by network conditions are often motivations behind doing ML computation on the client.
 Common matrix functions can be large in size.
 Because WebAssembly is running on a blank slate, the developers have to load related libraries by themselves.
 If the libraries are built into the platform, much less speed requirement is needed.
 For example, developers would have to define their own matrix/format data type.
+This is also not consistent with the promise of web platform, a platform that just "writes once and works everywhere."

 ### WebGPU
 [WebGPU](https://webkit.org/wp-content/uploads/webgpu-api-proposal.html#api) API is a new incubating API that aims at exposing modern GPU features.
 Its initial API set is a derivation from the Metal language.
 Prototype for the API has landed in WebKit.